basler/gst-plugin-pylon/README.md

 This feature is controlled by the enumeration property `user-set`.

 If this property is not set, or set to the value `Auto`, the power-on UserSet gets loaded.
-Howto select another power-on default is documented for [UserSetDefault](https://docs.baslerweb.com/user-sets#choosing-a-startup-set) feature.
+How to select another power-on default is documented for [UserSetDefault](https://docs.baslerweb.com/user-sets#choosing-a-startup-set) feature.

 To select dynamically another UserSet the `user-set` property accepts any other implemented UserSet of the camera.